tushortz/django-simplify/README.md

 ## Introduction

-django simplify allows you to focus on development and removes the pain of repeating frequent actions like creating a urls.py.
-It provides several commands and custom models to make development easier.
-Attempts to use ruby on rails style commands as well as automate boring processes
+Django simplify provides Ruby on Rails-like command line functionalities, models and helper functions so you can focus on development and removes the pain of repeating frequent actions.

 ## Requirements